 Tucker decomposition is to decompose a given tensor into the product of a core tensor with smaller dimensions and a series of factor matrices.
-And the best low-rank approximation of Tucker decomposition of a tensor was discussed and studied in \cite{lathauwer2000the, 2000deA}.
-Nonnegative Tucker decomposition (NTD) provides an additional multiway structured representation of tensor data with all entries of the core tensor and factor matrices being nonnegative in Tucker decomposition \cite{pan2021orthogonal}, which has a wide range of applications including image denoising and hyperspectral image restoration \cite{7460200, bai2018nonlocal, zhou2015efficient}.
-Moreover, M{\o}rup et al. \cite{morup2008algorithms} proposed two multiplicative update algorithms for sparse NTD with the observations including additive Gaussian noise and Poisson observations, respectively, which yields a parts-based representation and is a more interpretable decomposition.
-Liu et al. \cite{liu2012sparse} presented a fast and flexible algorithm for sparse NTD with a special core tensor based on columnwise coordinate descent, where the observations were corrupted by additive Gaussian noise and the factor matrices were nonnegative and sparse.
-Besides, Xu \cite{xu2015alternating} designed an alternating proximal gradient algorithm for sparse NTD and completion with global convergence guarantee, where the observations were corrupted by additive Gaussian noise.
+And the best low Tucker rank approximation of a tensor was discussed and studied in \cite{2000deA}.
+Due to the nonnegativity of tensor data, nonnegative Tucker decomposition (NTD) provides an additional multiway structured representation of tensor data, where all entries of the core tensor and factor matrices are nonnegative in Tucker decomposition \cite{pan2021orthogonal,4270403}.
+And NTD has a wide range of applications including image denoising and hyperspectral image restoration \cite{7460200, bai2018nonlocal, zhou2015efficient, kim2008nonnegative}.
+Moreover, M{\o}rup et al. \cite{morup2008algorithms} proposed two multiplicative update algorithms for sparse NTD with the observations corrupted by additive Gaussian noise and Poisson noise, respectively, which yields a parts-based representation and is a more interpretable decomposition as compared to NTD.
+Then Liu et al. \cite{liu2012sparse} presented a fast and flexible algorithm for sparse NTD with a special core tensor based on columnwise coordinate descent, where the observations were corrupted by additive Gaussian noise and the factor matrices were nonnegative and sparse.
+Besides, Xu \cite{xu2015alternating} developed an alternating proximal gradient algorithm for sparse NTD and completion with global convergence guarantee, where the observations were corrupted by additive Gaussian noise.
+Zhou et al. \cite{zhou2015efficient} developed a family of efficient first-order algorithms for sparse NTD by making use of low rank approximation, which can reduce the storage complexity and computing time.
 However, there is no theoretical result about the error bounds of the models for sparse NTD with missing values in the previous work.
 Also a general class of noise models is not discussed and studied for sparse NTD and completion in the existing literature.